randombernice/shrodingers-trash/README.md

 Click on the object you wish for the AI to recognise, move the camera and proceed to the next image.
 Collect sufficient data by taking about 20-30 photos in various angles and directions.

-Operation explanation!
-The robot senses for trash bins via the camera with AI.
-When a bin is detected, the robot finds the most direct path to the bin calculates the best way to approach.
-It first locks in on an item, proceeds forward and then rotates at the anchor to further reach the destination.
-When the robot arrives, it utilises the magnets installed to attract and secure the bin onto the robot itself.
-The robot then moves away, back to its original position to charge or to bring another bin back to its location.

 pictures of blah blah here